FeatureBaseDB/PythonGPT/README.md

 PythonGPT will eventually integrate with [DoctorGPT](https://github.com/FeatureBaseDB/DoctorGPT) for access to relevant documents when needed.

 ## Disclaimer
-Before you do anything else, please review the [disclaimer](https://github.com/FeatureBaseDB/PythonGPT/blob/main/DISCLAIMER.md).
+Before you do anything else, please review the [disclaimer](https://github.com/FeatureBaseDB/PythonGPT/blob/main/DISCLAIMER.md) and the [license](https://github.com/FeatureBaseDB/PythonGPT/blob/main/LICENSE).
 Use of this project without accepting the terms of the disclaimer is strictly prohibited.

 ## Example
 Here's an example of what PythonGPT can do: